AZ-X/AZ-X/README.md

 Snowden repeatedly demonstrated and Navalny team publicized in their investigations, **meta-data is often more important than data**.
 And many of us trust Telegram more to not reveal meta-data than they trust Signal.

 > ->This made me smile :-)

+Do you use Windows 3.1?
+NO~
+Do your friends send you jokes and haikus written by ChatGPT, and make you feel left out?
+NO~
+Do you wish you had the sum of all human knowledge at your fingertips?
+NO~
+Or wish you had your very own AI chatbot on your trusty 386?
+NO~

+Every time an object file hit that limit, the compilation would fail with "Segment too large".
+In particular, `internal.c` file is a whopping 1.25MB (too large for even GitHub to render)
+This was the most agonizing and time-consuming part of this whole process

+Using the Shell Common Controls in Windows 3.1 can be a bit tricky due to its older architecture and limited capabilities, but it's certainly doable.
+However, there are a few complications to note:
+1. Windows 3.1 does not natively support the status bar as a control.
+Status bars are part of the Common Controls library introduced in Win32, specifically, it was introduced in Windows 95 with COMCTL32.DLL.
+Windows 3.1 is a 16-bit environment and does not include this library.
+2. If you want a status bar in a Windows 3.1 application, you'll have to draw and manage it yourself.
+3. Windows 3.1 programming is largely obsolete.
+It can be a fun academic exercise or a necessity for maintaining legacy software, but if you're developing new software it would be much more practical to use a more modern version of Windows and its associated API.

+Assuming that you still want to go ahead, here's a basic idea of how you might implement a status bar yourself:

+Maybe Bob would be a good fit too.
+Bob looks an awful lot like Bill Gates.

+I have this impulse to constantly experiment with everything too.
+And I think it's healthy for your brain to always be learning new ways and testing your preconceived notions of how you do things.
+A lot of times it leads to incremental advances, either in the next iteration of my existing code or the way I approach my next project.

+But a lot of it, I can admit, boils down to sheep shaving.
+When you start figuring out how you'd implement codebase 2009 in stack 2023, and then actually doing it, that's golf.
+It's all good, it's educational, but it's downright immoral to sell that to a client and drag them through it.

+I'm not young, yet I don't find any of this all that bad.
+Maybe I'm an outlier, but I see refactoring and learning new tools as just keeping the blade sharp.
+Migrating to new frameworks, tools, etc. is just superficially iterative.
+I've yet to see some kind of massive paradigm shift blow me away and stress me out.

+The sad thing is that in many cases working on such a system is a career killer.
+Nobody wants to hire you.
+Some years ago a colleague and I realized that our company wouldn’t hire us judging from the job descriptions because we worked on systems that had been working for years but weren’t shiny.
+Since then I always something new to every project.
+Not because it makes sense but because it’s good for the resume.
+Other groups are even worse. **Three devs writing 13 micro services on Kubernetes for maybe a thousand users ever**.

+I maybe feel nostalgic, but the old ui is so much...
+Better :)

+> ->This made me smile :-)